apache/doris-website/docs/data-operate/import/data-source/minio.md

 If you deployed MinIO in a local network and did not have TLS enabled, you need to explicitly add `http://` in the endpoint string.

 - `"s3.endpoint" = "http://localhost:9000"`

+The S3 SDK uses the virtual-hosted style by default.
+However, MinIO does not enable virtual-hosted style access by default.
+In this case, we can add the `use_path_style` parameter to force the use of the path style.

+- `"use_path_style" = "true"`
 :::

 ```sql